BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-Each term has its own context.
 I most frequently use “disabled dance” and “adaptive dance.”
 “Inclusive” doesn’t feel like it connotes equal professional footing.
-“Adaptive” sort of has those implications, so I use it, for example, when I go take a master class that isn’t designed for me.
+“Adaptive” sort of has those implications, so I use it, for example, when I take a master class that isn’t designed for me.
 If a group of mixed disabled and non-disabled dancers are learning the same work from a non-disabled choreographer, I would describe that as “adaptive” because it’s a description of the adaption involved in the process.
 When talking about my own work, choreographed by a disabled person on disabled dancers, then I use “disabled dance” or “disability dance.”
 And personally, I prefer “disabled dancer.”

-I don’t know if there’s ever going to be a perfect term to describe the field because we’re not monolithic.
-We come from different cultural and dance backgrounds, and have very different bodily and social experiences with disability.
+I don’t know if there’s ever going to be a perfect term because we’re not monolithic.
+We come from different cultural and dance backgrounds, and have different bodily and social experiences with disability.
 But we do need a term to describe where we sit in relation to mainstream non-disabled dance and, for me, that term is “disability dance.”

 In your perspective, is the field improving with time?

 That’s another “both and.”
-It’s a big field with a lot of components, from artistic quality to quantity of training opportunities to venue availability to funding.
+It’s a big field with many components, from artistic quality to quantity of training opportunities to venue availability to funding.
 Some of these components get better and some get worse or stay the same.
-We’re definitely seeing more in terms of dance-making, interest and people involved in the field.
-That, for me, is really exciting and promising.
+We’re definitely seeing more in terms of dance-making, interest, and people involved.
+That’s exciting and promising.
 The more we are, the more diverse we can become, the less we have to be individual silos or monoliths.
-We can have variety within the field if there’s enough of us.
+We can have variety within the field if there are enough of us.
 None of us have to be the one true representative of the community.
 We can have room for our different artistic expressions.

 Any other thoughts?

-There’s one more element I’d like to cover with regards to learning the skills required to be a choreographer.
-You start to develop those skills naturally when doing adaptation, but being able to have a vision of a work, translate it from your body to your dancers’ bodies, and then refine it, in addition to presentation and promotion, is challenging.
-It’s the sort of thing non-disabled dancers often learn in college settings.
-Those programs are really inaccessible on a lot of fronts, both because they are often simply not open to students with disabilities, and because they are far away and expensive.
+With regards to learning the skills required to be a choreographer, you start to develop those skills naturally when doing adaptation, but being able to have a vision of a work, translate it from your body to your dancers’ bodies, and then refine it, in addition to presentation and promotion, is challenging.
+It’s the sort of thing non-disabled dancers often learn in college.
+Those programs are inaccessible, both because they are often simply not open to students with disabilities, and because they are far away and expensive.
 Getting to practice and refine choreography is even harder.
 In Vermont, I don’t have access to disabled dancers.
 In my first piece, One, Two, part of my time was spent just growing movement and performance skills with my dancers with less experience.
-I’m happy to develop those skills as a way of enriching my community, but it means I don’t have as much time to experiment choreographically as I would like.
+I’m happy to develop those skills as a way of enriching my community, but it means I don’t have as much time to experiment choreographically.